Topics Map > Teaching Strategies > Course Management

 Pedagogical roles

-• Keep activities as simple as possible if you use technology for the first time.
+• If you are using technology for the first time, keep activities as simple as possible.
 Consider creating a no-stakes activity first to get students comfortable using new tools and solutions.

 • Continue focusing on your identified course learning outcomes to guide everything you do.
 As you plan and facilitate activities, think about different feedback you could provide to support these outcomes.